 Remote Site Cannot Connect

-This recent problem I have that is somewhat related to the current
+This recent problem I have that is somewhat related to that subject of IP

 The mainframe guys which the iSeries talks to do not like the fact that